cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 ![img](../../static/img/v1.5/node-advance.jpg)

-The advance state process changes the application state and it involves the following steps:
+The `advance-state` process changes the application state, and it involves the following steps:

 - The application frontend submits an advance-state input to the `InputBox` smart contract on the base layer.

 - The node monitors events from the `InputBox` contract and retrieves the input data.

-- The node sends the input to the application backend running inside the Cartesi Machine.
+- The node sends the input to the application backend inside the Cartesi Machine.

 - The Cartesi Machine processes the input and generates verifiable outputs ([vouchers](../rollups-apis/backend/vouchers.md), [notices](../rollups-apis/backend/notices.md), and [reports](../rollups-apis/backend/reports.md)).

-- The application frontend can then query these outputs using the node's [GraphQL API](../rollups-apis/graphql/basics.md).
+- The application frontend can query these outputs using the node's [GraphQL API](../rollups-apis/graphql/basics.md).

 ### Inspect state

 ![img](../../static/img/v1.5/node-inspect.jpg)

-The inspect state process allows for querying the application backend without altering its state:
+The `inspect-state` process allows for querying the application backend without altering its state:

 - The application frontend sends an inspect-state input directly to the Cartesi Node.